-Finding life and income protection insurance with hazardous occupations
+Learn more about finding life and income protection insurance for hazardous occupations.

 Insurers will consider your personal risk level for the actual job you work rather than your industry as a whole.
 The most dangerous specific professions include, but are not limited to, commercial fishers, loggers, underground miners, roofers, electrical power line technicians, fire-fighters, police, security and patrol officers, oil and gas drillers, taxi and truck drivers, construction equipment operators, animal slaughterers and metalworkers.